 - Full library of Ceramics Monthly magazine for reference, along with Ceramics Art and Perception and The Studio Potter

-- Small library of reference books, images, and videos for research
+- A small library of reference books, images, and videos for research

 - Hyper glaze calculation program

 The Printmaking area at Sylvania features a spacious, open floor studio with abundant natural light.
-The studio is equipped for intaglio and relief processes, including traditional Japanese woodblock printmaking, oil based woodblock and monoprinting.
-Facilities available include three tabletop etching presses, a vertical etching tank, ventilated hood, aquatint box, 40 shelf drying rack, flat files and tearing/mounting area.
-The Printmaking studio fosters a collective learning experience and free flow between different methods of making impressions, while addressing imaginative approaches to solving formal, technical and conceptual problems.
+The studio is equipped for intaglio and relief processes, including traditional Japanese woodblock printmaking, oil-based woodblock, and mono-printing.
+Facilities available include three tabletop etching presses, a vertical etching tank, a ventilated hood, aquatint box, 40 shelf drying rack, flat files, and tearing/mounting area.
+The Printmaking studio fosters a collective learning experience and free flow between different methods of making impressions while addressing imaginative approaches to solving formal, technical, and conceptual problems.